 The new document prepared jointly between the Ministry of Health and AHANZ on the rehabilitation of people with or recovering from COVID-19 in Aotearoa New Zealand has now been published and is available to view.

-Level 1 advice for for SLTs
+Level 1 guidance for SLTs

 Level 2 guidance for SLTs